maxtaco/tamejs/README.md

 brought to bear on OkCupid's code, it offered almost all of the flexibilty and performance of hand-crafted asynchronous-callback-passing code without any of the stack-ripping headaches.
-New employees picked it right up, and even contributed to the incremental effort to modernize OkCupid's code to the Tame dialect.
+New employees picked it right up, and contributed to the incremental effort to modernize OkCupid's code to the Tame dialect.

-OkCupid to this day runs Tame and OKWS in C++ to churn out high-performance, massively parallel applications, without worrying about traditional thread-based headaches, like deadlock and race-conditions.
+OkCupid to this day runs Tame and OKWS in C++ to churn out high-performance, parallel applications, without worrying about traditional thread-based headaches, like deadlock and race-conditions.
 Our goal with *tamejs* is to bring these benefits to JavaScript and the `node.js` platform.

 Also Available In C++!
 ----------------------

-As described above, the T ame source-to-source translator was originally written for asynchronous C++ code.
+As described above, the Tame source-to-source translator was originally written for asynchronous C++ code.
 It's an actively maintained project, and it is in widespread use at [OkCupid.com](http://www.okcupid.com).
 See the [sfslite/tame